innolitics/rdm/rdm/init_files/documents/software_plan.md

 TODO: The project lead should keep an up-to-date list of development tools here, such as linters and versions.
 If the software system's safety classification is not level C (the highest), you may delete this section.

-To the extent possible, checking against these standards should be performed in an automated fashion (e.g., using a linter which is run on a Git-commit hook) [[62304:5.1.4]].
+To the extent possible, checking against these standards should be performed in an automated fashion (e.g., using a linter that is run on a Git-commit hook) [[62304:5.1.4]].

 [[62304:5.1.4.c]]